lindbrook/packageRank/README.md

-On Wednesday, we can see that [‘cholera’](https://CRAN.R-project.org/package=cholera) had 38 downloads, came in 5,556th place out of 18,038 observed packages, and earned a spot in the 68th percentile.
+On Wednesday, we can see that [‘cholera’](https://CRAN.R-project.org/package=cholera) had 38 downloads, came in 5,556th place out of the 18,038 different packages downloaded, and earned a spot in the 68th percentile.

 ``` r
 packageRank(package = "cholera", date = "2020-03-07")